Architectural features of the Great pyramid.

 Except for Al-Mamuns' hole, the casing stones apparently remained intact when the Great Pyramid was visited by an Arab historian in the early thirteenth century.
 But, over the course of the fourteenth century, apparently following an earthquake which dislodged some casing stones (and destroyed Cairo), the rest were systematically stripped off to rebuild the mosques and palaces of Cairo.
 A century later, during the Italian renaissance, Girolamo Cardano, a Milanese physician and mathematician, and close friend of Leonardo Da Vinci, maintained that an advanced science must have predated the Greeks.
 He suspected that knowledge of a far more exact degree of latitude must have existed hundreds, if not thousands, of years before the Alexandrian Greeks, and he believed that the place to look for it would be in Egypt (He also predicted the 'star'-shafts before they were found, but for ventilation).

-The Gallery - There is a suggestion that the groove running along the 'grand gallery gables had a function, and that it might have been a 'false ceiling'.
-If that is so it too is missing.
-It also seems that the 'false ceiling/floor' at the entrance to the 'queens' chamber is missing.
+The Gallery - There is a suggestion that the groove running along the 'grand gallery gables originally served a function, and that it might have held a 'false ceiling' (also missing if true).
 The sockets along the wall of the 'Queens' entrance and the grand gallery wall are curious.
 Whatever they were for or whatever went in them originally is also now missing.

 Extract from Petrie : - When, then, was the Pyramid first violated?
 Probably by the same hands that so ruthlessly destroyed the statues and temples of Khafra, and the Pyramids of Abu Roash, Abusir, and Sakkara.
 That is to say, probably during the civil wars of the seventh to the tenth dynasties.